L3S DRM Developer Guide

 Visual Studio Post-Build Event

-For Visual Studio projects, you can automate the entire process using a post-build event.
+For Visual Studio projects, you can automate the optimization and copy process using a post-build event.
 Add this to your project configuration:

 Post-Build Event Command: